 Special care is needed when a bone in the hand or wrist is fractured.
 The bones in this area of the body are aligned in a highly precise manner to allow you to make specialized and intricate movements.
 The fracture of a bone in your hand, finger or wrist can cause stiffness, pain and loss of motion if not treated properly.

-Dr. Frank Campanile is a fellowship-trained hand surgeon and leading specialist in hand and wrist fractures in Denver.
+Dr. Francesco Campanile is a fellowship-trained hand surgeon and leading specialist in hand and wrist fractures in Denver.
 He has the skills and experience to evaluate your condition and provide you with solutions.
 Contact us today so that we can evaluate your symptoms and develop a recommended treatment plan.

 Fractures of the hand occur in the small bones of the fingers (phalanges) or the long bones that connect the hand to the wrist (metacarpals).
 They occur when the hand is subjected to trauma, such as a fall, twisting injury or crush injury.
 Signs of a fracture include swelling, tenderness, deformity and the inability to move the involved finger.
 An X-ray will be used to determine the nature of the fracture.